 One of the conditions of authorization for a ZIKV NAT-based IVD device under an Emergency Use Authorization (EUA), is for the EUA holder to assess traceability of their device with an FDA-recommended reference material.
 Traceability refers to tracing analytical sensitivity/reactivity back to a FDA recommended reference material.

-To support fulfillment of an EUA condition of authorization to assess traceability, FDA has created the FDA Zika Virus Reference Materials for NAT-based IVD devices, which contains RNA from two current Zika virus strains in human plasma and three controls for blind testing.
+To support fulfillment of an EUA condition of authorization to assess traceability, FDA has created the FDA Zika Virus Reference Materials for NAT-based IVD devices [ARCHIVED], which contains RNA from two current Zika virus strains in human plasma and three controls for blind testing.

-The FDA Zika Virus Reference Materials are available upon request to Zika device developers who have a pre-EUA submission with the agency and have established the analytical and clinical performance of their assay.
-FDA will consider requests for material to be used solely for research purposes on a case-by-case basis.
-The reference material is made available without cost.
+The FDA Zika Virus Reference Materials were available upon request to Zika device developers who had a pre-EUA submission with the agency and had established the analytical and clinical performance of their assay.
+FDA considered requests for material to be used solely for research purposes on a case-by-case basis.
+The reference material was made available without cost.

-To request the FDA Zika Virus Reference Materials for NAT-based IVD devices, email CDRH-ZIKA-Templates@fda.hhs.gov
+If you have questions about the FDA Zika Virus Reference Materials for NAT-based IVD devices, please email: CDRH-ZIKA-Templates@fda.hhs.gov.

-Using the same serological panel to evaluate different devices available under EUA will help public health professionals compare the performance of different Zika virus tests.
+Using the same serological panel to evaluate different devices available under EUA helped public health professionals compare the performance of different Zika virus tests.

-The FDA panel is available to developers who have interacted with the FDA through the pre-EUA process and have devices that are in the final stages of validation.
-As of June 20, 2019, the FDA has granted EUAs to five serological tests for detection of recent Zika virus infection; one of these tests was authorized for marketing on May 23, 2019, and four others remain available under EUA.
+The FDA panel was available to developers who interacted with the FDA through the pre-EUA process and had devices in the final stages of validation.
+As of June 20, 2019, the FDA had granted EUAs to five serological tests for detection of recent Zika virus infection; one of these tests was authorized for marketing on May 23, 2019, and four others remained available under EUA.